FelixFelicis555/FelixFelicis555/README.md

 <br>

 ### Some more about me
-- 🔭 I’m currently working on Web Development using Node.js and Express
+- 🔭 I’m currently working on as FullStack Software Engineer @Uber🚙!
 - 🌱 I’m currently learning Competitive Coding, DSA, and Backend
 - 👯 I’m looking to collaborate on exciting Projects and Hackathons
-- 🤔 I’m looking for help with React
+- 💻 I’m looking to landing my first job in the industry!
 - 💬 Ask me about DSA
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/pavanesh-g/)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Tabs >>>>> Spaces
+- ⚡ Fun fact:  I ❤️ 🎶 🏏 🏖️

 # Github Activity📊: